aerickt/lapwing-for-beginners/src/Chapter-13.md

 ### `KWR` suffixes

 The `KWR` chord has many uses in Lapwing theory.
 It is widely used in suffixes where it could be thought of as a linker chord without any associated sound; its job is simply to connect to the previous word.
-This subsection has many suffix strokes for you to memorize, but they should hopefully be somewhat intuitive as they resemble their phonetic sounds to some degree.
+This subsection has many suffix strokes to memorize, but they should hopefully be somewhat intuitive as they resemble their phonetic sounds to some degree.

 | Stroke | Suffix | Example outline | Example translation |
 | ------ | -------| --------------- | ------------------- |